Type Definition skia_safe::gpu::DirectContext

 pub fn draw_display_list_with_offset( &mut self, deferred_display_list: impl Into<DeferredDisplayList>, offset: impl Into<IVector> ) -> bool

-Draws the deferred display list created via a crate::DeferredDisplayListRecorder
+Draws the deferred display list created via a crate::DeferredDisplayListRecorder.

-If the deferred display list is not compatible with this Surface
+If the deferred display list is not compatible with this Surface, the draw is skipped

-and false
+and false is return.

-parameters are experimental and, if not both zero, will cause
+The offset.x and offset.y parameters are experimental and, if not both zero, will cause

 the draw to be ignored.

-are non-zero, the DDL will be drawn offset by that
+When implemented, if offset.x or offset.y are non-zero, the DDL will be drawn offset by that

 amount into the surface.